Talk2Levi/Pubg-Game-Mining/README.md

 ### 3. Best weapon to use
   Mining the weapons choosed by top 20 players in each game, which contributes the decision making on weapon choice.
 The color of the bar in the chart shows the attack range of the weapon, where the hotter colors represent the shorter range, the colder colors represent the longer range.
+  The pre-processing cleans up all death caused by accident.
+Then, collect valid records.

   ```
   # Please place the file 'kill_match_stats_final_0.csv' at the same folder as best_weapon.py